gradzka/Minesweeper/README.md

 One of the most interesting points is check_neighbours(...) procedure, which check the value of neighbouring fields using recursion.
 What is more, subclassing is used.

-To speed up game for large boards, omp was used.

 ##Tools
 - Microsoft Visual Studio 2013
 - WinAPI